Xogy/xsound/readme.md

    - destroyOnFinish(name, bool) true = destroy on end / false = do not destroy on end

+   - setSoundLoop(name, bool) will set a new value to loop

 ------------

 ### Effects on sound